chapcoda/job-tracker-quicksort/README.md

 ![Test 1 - Single Application](Test1.png)
 Test 1 - When given only one application, the app returns it correctly with 0 steps recorded (since there is nothing to compare it against).
 ![Test 2 - Missing Field Error](Test2.png)
-When the deadline field was left out, the app displayed a clear error stating to te user exactly which field was missing without crashing.
+Test 2 - When the deadline field was left out, the app displayed a clear error stating to te user exactly which field was missing without crashing.
 ![Test 3 - Invalid Score Error](Test3.png)
-When entered a invalid excitement score (15), the app returned an validation error, preventing the sort from running until the input is corrected.
+Test 3 - When entered a invalid excitement score (15), the app returned an validation error, preventing the sort from running until the input is corrected.
 ![Test 4 - Empty List Error](Test4.png)
-When a empty list was presnet, the app returned to the user to input an application.
+Test 4 When a empty list was presnet, the app returned to the user to input an application.
 ## Author & AI Acknowledgment

 **Author:** Noah Chapman — 20538805 — CISC 121, 001